Skip to content

 The older I get, the easier it is to understand how fleeting life is and how important it is to focus on my purpose as a grandma.
-I’m no longer juggling the daily details of raising little ones, so my mind is free to focus on a bigger picture.
-And that “bigger picture” always includes my kids and grandkids loving and serving Jesus, and spending eternity with him.
+I’m no longer juggling the daily details of raising little ones, so my mind is freer to focus on a bigger picture.
+And that “bigger picture” always includes my kids and grandkids loving and serving Jesus.
 It’s a beautiful picture.
-However, reality isn’t always as perfect and sometimes it looks more like a finger painting than something from Norman Rockwell.
+But reality isn’t always as perfect, is it?
+Usually, it’s more like a finger painting than a Norman Rockwell.

-I recently received the following question from a grandma in Iowa and it’s a perfect example of how our perfect pictures get smudged sometimes.
-After thinking about the question, praying about it and searching scripture, I jotted some thoughts below.
-It really is a great question that many of us wrestle with as our kids grow into adults.
+I recently received the following email from a grandma in Iowa, and it’s a perfect example of how our perfect pictures get smudged.
+After thinking about it, praying about it, and searching scripture, here are some thoughts . . .

-To start off, rest assured that you’re not alone!
-Grandparents have been desiring for their grandkids (and kids) to know Jesus for thousands of years:
+To start off, this is not an isolated situation.
+Grandparents have had a desire for their grandkids (and kids) to know Jesus for thousands of years:

 “Since my youth, God, you have taught me, and to this day I declare your marvelous deeds.
 Even when I am old and gray, do not forsake me, my God, till I declare your power to the next generation, your mighty acts to all who are to come.”
 Psalm 71:17-18